- Who Can I Go to on Campus for Help?

 A student or employee can change their UMass email address by making the request to the Information Technology account management office, A109 Lederle Graduate Research Center Lowrise.
+Please ask to speak with a fullt-ime staff member.
 A photo identification will be needed to confirm your identity.

 Diplomas are printed using the diploma name listed in SPIRE.
 You can view and update your diploma name in your SPIRE Student Center Graduation information.
 For an explanation of this process, go to the Registrar's web page about diplomas.

 To change your name, gender, and/or name prefix (such as Mr., Ms., or none) on alumni records, email your request to the Records and Gift Processing department.

 Students can change the gender designation on UMass records by filling out the form available here and bringing the form to the Registrar's Office in Whitmore Administration Building, Room 213.
 No other documentation is required.
 If you are an incoming student, you can have your gender marker changed before you arrive on campus by emailing the form to Genny Beemyn.